2020 Tokyo Summer Olympics Fast Facts - Local News 8

 2020 Tokyo Summer Olympics Fast Facts

 Here’s a look at the 2020 Summer Olympics to be held in Tokyo.
-The games and Paralympics have been postponed until 2021 due to the coronavirus outbreak.
+The games are scheduled to take place from July 23 to August 8, 2021.
+The Paralympics are scheduled to take place August 24 to September 5, 2021.

 Facts